Often people don’t use anything on their car battery terminals to protect them, which is fine when everything is working as it should.

 Eventually, gas will find a way to escape due to high-pressure buildup inside a battery through terminal seals making terminals corrode.

 A bad alternator or a bad charger will cause the battery to overcharge.
 Both of them will pump more Voltage than is required for charging a battery safely.
 Due to excessive heat terminals will get hot.
+This is especially important if you trying to charge a new car battery, if you damage it by overcharging it, you will void warranty by doing so.

 The second is if you live in a cold and humid climate.
 This kind of weather will for sure make terminals oxidize.